aymenabid-lab/code-competiton-TWESD-2024/README.md

 ## What's in this repository?

 This repository contains a simple example that illustrates how to format a Python entry for the competition.
 If you are participating in the challenge, then we recommend using this repository as a template for your entry.
 You can remove some of the code, reuse other code, and add new code to create your entry.
-You do not need to use the models, features, and/or libraries in this example for your entry.

 We encourage a diversity of approaches for the Challenges.
 For this example, a random forest model with several simple features exist.
 (This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your approach's performance.)
 You can try it by running the following commands on the Challenge training set.
 If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) of the training data in less than 30 minutes.

 ## How do I run these scripts?